flomotlik/blog/_posts/2013-03-15-Testing-top-to-bottom.markdown

 As easy as this sounds we've seen teams struggle with coming to that conclusion and then following through.

-Start by defining what the most important steps in your product are.
+You should start by defining what the most important steps in your product are.
 We've come up with a little exercise to help with that.

 Get everyone in your team to write down 8 scenarios they think are the most important ones in your application.
-They should do it separately and order them according to how important each step is to them.
+Do it separately and order them according to how important each step is to everyone of you.

 All of them should be
 structured with ***Given***, ***When*** and ***Then*** steps.